 I felt an overriding wave of sadness and of helplessness, being here all these years after the fact.
 I was still holding the flowers that I’d carried with me from where I’d bought them hours before in Ballycastle.
 I looked at them resting in my arms.
 They were pretty, they were nice but what good would they do?
 In that moment I felt hamstrung by helplessness.
 Flowers, these pretty trinkets of conscience and compassion, are no match for the haughty finality of death.
 And the most meagre compensation possible for all the suffering she endured and the subsequent smothering of truth and justice that her family have had to bear witness to over the following twenty-nine years.

 But flowers and a promise were all I had to offer on this day in the forest.
 So I placed them on the grassy bank and stood there soaked in sorrow as the day gave way to dusk.
 But within me that familiar desire to fight the silence and defy destruction with creation was brewing.
 And so I left Ballypatrick Forest Park that day not disillusioned by the zipped-up lips and muzzled mouths that keep Inga-Maria’s case frozen in cold storage, but rather encouraged by them.
-You’re going to remain silent and continue shielding the rapist and murderers of an innocent teenage girl who was one thousand miles from home on her own for the first time, and who had only come to the province to do some sightseeing and was willing to give Northern Ireland a chance during the height of the Troubles?
+You’re going to remain silent and continue shielding the killers of an innocent teenage girl who was one thousand miles from home on her own for the first time, and who had only just arrived in the province to do some sightseeing and was willing to give Northern Ireland a chance during the height of the Troubles?
 Well I’m going to keep telling the world who she was and what was done to her.
 20,000 readers of The Keeley Chronicles want justice.
 The good people of North Antrim want justice.
 The good people of Ballycastle who have had their beautiful area tarnished as a result of the killers using their local forest as killing fields want justice.
 The Hauser family needs justice.
 I won’t stop.
 John Dallat MLA won’t stop.
-People in 67 different countries around the world now read this blog.
+People in 70 different countries around the world now read this blog.
 This is the internet equivalent of a protest march, gathering and growing, expanding and enlarging with every blog I post.

 Armoy, Cloughmills and Loughgiel – the world is watching.